 Subsidized Loans are low-interest loans that are awarded based on financial need.
-The federal government pays the interest that accrues while the student is in school.
+The federal government pays the interest that accrues while the student is in school at least half time.

-Loan funds are disbursed directly to American Indian Colllege in equal amounts for each term of the academic year.
+Loan funds are disbursed directly to American Indian College in equal amounts for each term of the academic year.

 Payments are deferred until six months after the student graduates, withdraws, or drops below half-time status.

 In order for first-time borrowers to receive Direct Loan funds, students must complete the online Federal Direct Loan Entrance Interview and the Direct Loan Master Promissory Note.

 Federal Direct Loan Interest Rates

 Over a four-year period beginning July 1, 2008, the interest rate on subsidized Direct Loans made to undergraduate students will be reduced.

 The applicable interest rates for loans made during this period are as follows:

 Undergraduate Federal Direct Loan Interest Rates Disbursement Chart

 First disbursement of a loan Interest rate on unpaid balance